UCAR-SEA/SEA-ISS-2025-Improved-Accessibility-and-Community-Knowledge-of-Lidar-and-Radar-Data-Analysis/notebooks/section2_methods.md

-number of virtual machines (referred to as VMs, or nodes) and their "flavor" (relating to CPU and RAM), Terraform will then interact with JS2 to create the virtual machines, networks, attach IPs, open network ports to traffic, etc. We then run some ansible "playbooks", a set of instructions codified in yaml files, which are provided by the Jetstream-Kubespray project to deploy Kubernetes on top of the newly created infrastructure.
+number of virtual machines (referred to as VMs, or nodes) and their "flavor" (relating to CPU and RAM), Terraform will then interact with JS2 to create the virtual machines, networks, attach IPs, open network ports to traffic, etc. We then run some Ansible "playbooks", a set of instructions codified in YAML files, which are provided by the Jetstream-Kubespray project to deploy Kubernetes on top of the newly created infrastructure.
 This process involves applying security updates, downloading and installing all of the software required by Kubernetes,